getml/reflect-cpp/docs/processors.md

 ### `rfl::NoOptionals`

-As we have seen in the section on optional fields, if when a `std::optional` is `std::nullopt`, it is usually not written at all.
+As we have seen in the section on optional fields, when a `std::optional` is `std::nullopt`, it is usually not written at all.
 But if you want them to be explicitly written as `null`, you can use this processor.
 The same thing applies to `std::shared_ptr` and `std::unique_ptr`.